-SHA APPENZELLER is in his eighth season with the Chorale.
+SHA APPENZELLER is in his ninth season with the Chorale.
 Sha received a degree in Music Education from The University of Northern Iowa and pursued a Master’s degree in Vocal Performance from The University of Texas at San Antonio.
 He has performed numerous opera and musical theater roles with San Antonio Lyric Opera, Opera Theatre of the Rockies’ Vocal Arts Symposium, Opera Theatre of the Rockies, and Opera Colorado.
 Sha’s concert performances include Haydn’s The Creation, Handel’s Messiah, Brahms’ Requiem, and Mozart’s Solemn Vespers.
 He has worked for USAA for 15 years and is currently a claims litigation manager.

-CALEB FRENCH is glad to make his professional debut with the Phoenix Chorale this year.
+CALEB FRENCH returns for his second year with the Phoenix Chorale.
 He holds a master’s degree in church music from Bob Jones University, with emphases in voice, conducting, and composition.
-He appeared in 2014 in BJU’s production of Aida and sang for five years in the University Chorale.
+He appeared in 2014 in BJU’s production of Aida, and sang for five years in the University Chorale.
 Caleb was awarded First Prize in the John Ness Beck Foundation Choral Composition Competition in 2012 and is a published composer with Beckenhorst Press.
-Caleb currently resides as head of music education at Arrowhead Christian Academy (Glendale), where he directs the graded choirs of the school’s high-participation choral program.
+Caleb currently resides as head of music education at Arrowhead Christian Academy, where he directs all graded choirs in the school’s high-participation choral program.
 He has begun making adjunct appearances as vocal coach, choral clinician, and church music instructor here in Phoenix, Arizona, and in Hermosillo, Sonora, Mexico.
 He and his wife Heidi are active members at Northwest Valley Baptist Church, where Caleb also serves as director of worship services and conductor of the church’s choir.

-JOSHUA HILLMANN is in his twelfth season with the Chorale.
+JOSHUA HILLMANN is in his thirteenth season with the Chorale.
 A St. Louis native, he received a Bachelor of Music degree in Piano Performance from the University of Kansas and a Master of Music degree in Piano Performance from ASU, where he is currently a DMA Candidate in Piano Performance.
 He has won many awards as a pianist, including “Most Outstanding Arizona Pianist” at the 4th USASU Bösendorfer International Piano Competition.
-Josh has also sung with many other professional choirs including Anúna, Seraphic Fire, True Concord Voices and Orchestra (formerly Tucson Chamber Artists), Spire Chamber Ensemble, and the Kansas City Chorale, having recently appeared on their Grammy-winning album Life and Breath: Choral Works by René Clausen.
-He’s been a featured soloist with The Phoenix Symphony, Arizona Bach Festival, and ASU.
-He holds a piano faculty position at Grand Canyon University, is a staff musician at St. Barnabas on the Desert, and also teaches piano from his private studio in Chandler.
+Josh has also sung with many other professional choirs including Anúna, Seraphic Fire, True Concord Voices and Orchestra, Spire Chamber Ensemble, and the Kansas City Chorale.
+He’s been a featured soloist with The Phoenix Symphony, Arizona Bach Festival, and at ASU.
+He holds a piano faculty position at Grand Canyon University, is a staff musician at St. Barnabas on the Desert, and also teaches piano at Hillmann Piano Studio in Chandler.

 DAVID TOPPING has sung with the Chorale for over twenty years, including when it was the Phoenix Bach Choir and the Bach and Madrigal Society.
 He has degrees in choral music from Cal.
 State Fullerton and ASU.
 He has made many solo appearances with choral ensembles in Arizona and California, and also with The Phoenix Symphony and the Arizona Bach Festival.
 He helped create ChoralNet (the preeminent website for choir directors) and is on the board of the Arizona chapter of the American Choral Directors Association and the Arizona Bach Festival.
 When he’s not singing, David serves as the Computer Systems Manager for the Desert Southwest Conference of the United Methodist Church, has a web-consulting business, and directs music at Faith United Methodist Church, Phoenix.
 He lives in Phoenix with his wife Jody (the pastor of Faith UMC) and has two grown children, Ryan and Erika.